BMCC moves more classes online

 PENDLETON — Blue Mountain Community College is moving more classes to an online format after Gov. Kate Brown issued an executive order prohibiting in-person college classes, lab and instruction from March 23 to April 26.

-BMCC had already begun voluntarily moving classes online voluntarily, but the governor’s executive order only makes narrow exceptions to the rule.
+BMCC had already begun voluntarily moving classes online, but the governor’s executive order only makes narrow exceptions to the rule.

 According to a press release, an exemption allows BMCC to continue offering in-person nursing and diesel courses with strict social distancing measures, but students and members of the public are otherwise discouraged from visiting the college’s campuses.